dmentipl/multigrain/README.md

 The dusty-box tests are few and quick and can be run on a local machine.
 The data generated is about 1.1 GB in size.

-- `dustybox_setup_and_run_time_evolution.py` showing the time evolution to compare with the analytical solution;
+- `dustybox_setup_and_run_time_evolution.py` runs 6 tests: 3 with total dust-to-gas ratio of 0.01, and 3 with total dust-to-gas ratio of 0.5.
+In each triple there is 1 dust species, 2 dust species, and 5 dust species.
 - `dustybox_setup_and_run_stability.py` to check the stability criterion.

 #### Dusty-wave

 The dusty-wave tests are few and quick and can be run on a local machine.
 The data generated is about 250 MB in size.

-- `dustywave_setup_and_run.py` showing the time evolution to compare with the analytical solution.
+- `dustywave_setup_and_run.py` runs 2 tests: one with 1 dust species and one with 4 dust species.

 #### Dusty-shock

 The dusty-shock tests are many and slow and should be run on a cluster.

-- `dustyshock_setup_and_schedule.py` showing the time evolution to compare with the analytical solution.
+- `dustyshock_setup_and_schedule.py` runs a slew of tests.
 This relies on `dustyshock.toml.j2` which is a [phantom-build](https://github.com/dmentipl/phantom-build) config file.

 ### Performing analysis on the tests